Religion in Honduras: 20th century

 Both the Roman Catholic Church as well as the Protestant churches, especially the Pentecostal denominations, have experienced growth thanks in large part to modern forms of mass communication in recent decades.

 The LDS Church built a temple in Tegucigalpa, Honduras, making it one of the six LDS temples in Central America.

 The most prominent evangelical churches in the country include the "Abundant Life", the "Living Love", and the Great Commission Churches.
 A growing number of evangelical churches have no denominational affiliation.
 The National Association of Evangelical Pastors represents the evangelical leadership.
 San Pedro Sula has a mosque and a synagogue, and Tegucigalpa has a synagogue.

 Statistics

-In a 2024 survey, Latinobarómetro reported that 43% of the population identifies as evangelical Protestant and 36% as Roman Catholic; Catholic Church officials, however, state that 36-40% of the population is Catholic.
+In a 2020 survey, CID-Gallup reported that 48% of the population identifies as evangelical Protestant and 34% as Roman Catholic; Catholic Church officials, however, state that 75% of the population is Catholic.

 Local religious leaders state that there are approximately 7,000-11,000 Muslims (mostly Sunni), 1,000 Baha’is and 390 Jews.